wfish-ghoti/where-to-2024/docs/tutorials/WhereTo-GetReady.md

 layout: page
 ---

-# Before you start a tutorial
+# Before you start a tutorial: GET READY!

 These are the steps you must do before you can run the tutorials for the **Where To service**.